yunmingxiao/academic-kickstart/content/authors/admin/_index.md

 bio: My research interests lie in computer networking and distributed systems.

 news:
+- 08/2022 I'll join <a href="https://techsysinfra.google/">Google</a> as a Software Engineering Intern this fall!
 - 06/2022 <a href="publication/aft22">One paper</a> is accepted by <a href="https://aft.acm.org/aft22/index.html">AFT'22</a>!
 - 03/2022 <a href="publication/ring">RING</a> is accepted by <a href="https://www.sigmetrics.org/sigmetrics2022/">SIGMETRICS'22</a>!
 - 03/2022 I'll join <a href="https://www.hpe.com/us/en/hewlett-packard-labs.html">Hewlett Packard Labs</a> as a Research Associate Intern this summer!